Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

        let module = Chain::module_load_v1("my_module.wasm.v1").unwrap();
    }

-Loading a module can fail in multiple ways, for example because it is missing or corrupt, so the function returns ``Result``, which we just ``unwrap`` here.
+Loading a module can fail in multiple ways, for example because it is missing or corrupt, so the function returns ``Result``, which you ``unwrap`` here.
 You can also use ``.expect("Loading module should succeed")`` instead, but the remainder of this guide will use ``unwrap`` for brevity.

 With the module loaded, you are ready to deploy it.
 Since this is a transaction, it involves an account that pays for the cost.
 Additionally, you must specify a |Signer|_ with a number of keys.
-This mimics the behaviour on the real chain, where one or more keys must sign a transaction.
+This mimics the behavior on the real chain, where one or more keys must sign a transaction.
 The only observable difference between using one or more keys is the cost of the transaction, where each extra key increases the cost slightly.

 .. code-block:: rust